karthik0112/javasciript-grammer/evaluation1.md

 console.log(reverse(word))
 ```

 ## 5. How will you verify a word as a palindrome?
-Algorithm

 * algorithm